Questions to Answer Before Crowdfunding Your Startup or Project

 - Marketing: How well do you know your target audience?
 Do you know where they hang out, what gets them excited, and how to incentivize them to back your project?
 Crowdfunding can be one of the most effective fundraising mechanisms out there but most campaigns don't happen magically -- they require good old marketing.
 So, read how to market your crowdfunding campaign on a budget.

 - Effort: Do you understand all the personal and professional demands that the process of running a crowdfunding campaign demands from creators?
 Are you prepared to put 110% effort into making your crowdfunding project a success?
-Source; Business Insider

-- The role of the platform: How much effort do I have to put in and how much will the crowdfunding platform do for me in my fundraising?
+- The Role of the Platform: How much effort do I have to put in and how much will the crowdfunding platform do for me in my fundraising?
 Most crowdfunding platforms will readily admit: they're powerful tools in skilled hands.
 But money doesn't necessarily come flooding in, just because you launched on platform X or platform Y. Different platforms get more involved in the fundraising process -- it's best to ask yourself how that all works before you launch.

 - Manufacturing: Do I have the in-team know how to manufacture my product once the crowdfunding campaign is over?
 Producing and shipping a crowdfunded product isn't trivial and it's important to understand budget requirements, timelines, and procedures to ship your product.
-Here are a few tips for crowdfunding a physical product.

 Crowdfunding is a powerful fundraising tool that not only can finance your project but can also work to build an excited fan base supporting your project.
 Tread wisely and make sure you have the answers to these questions.